luizparente/logistic-regression/README.md

 ## Output

 After training, the learned weights and bias can be used to make predictions on new data.
-The output is a probability, but for classification, a threshold (commonly 0.5) may be applied to convert the probability into a binary class label:
+The output is a probability, but for classification, a *Decision Boundary* (commonly 0.5) may be applied to convert the probability into a binary class label:

 $$
 \hat{y} = \begin{cases}